 Our Nominating and Governance Committee comprises Mr. Strauss, who is the chair of the Nominating and Governance Committee, Mr. Codd and Mr. Noell.
 The composition of our Nominating and Governance Committee meets the requirements for independence under the current New York Stock Exchange and SEC rules and regulations.
-We anticipate that our board of directors will adopt a charter for our Nominating and Governance Committee prior to the closing of this offering.
+Our board of directors has adopted a charter for our Nominating and Governance Committee.
 Our Nominating and Governance Committee, among other things, will: